Los Angeles Unified School District set to vote on mandating Covid-19 vaccines for eligible students – KION546

 “It is about the access,” she added, “and that we can provide it in this country to our children, and we want to do that as quickly as possible.”

-Board member Jackie Goldberg said the mandate was “to save lives,” KCBS/KCAL reported.
+Board member Jackie Goldberg said the mandate was “to save lives,” CNN affiliate KCBS/KCAL reported.

 “That’s why there isn’t measles and mumps and rubella in our schools — because we vaccinate and we require it.”